ipsy-md/docs/docs/cluster/cecile/slurm.md

     #### Job array with nested parameters

-    A typical analysis might require to analyze different subjects with different sessions or different parameters.
-The following scripts exmplifies a similar case in which each subject needs to be run for three different sessions.
+    A typical analysis might require to run different subjects with different sessions or parameters.
+The following scripts exemplifies the case in which each subject needs to be run for three different sessions.

     ```bash
     #!/usr/bin/env bash